 ToolStripStatusLabel

-In a ScriptoForm, the Microsoft .NET ToolStripStatusLabel class is a control that can contain be embedded into a StatusStrip control and is used to display status information or progress to the user while the ScriptoForm is running.
+In a ScriptoForm, the Microsoft .NET ToolStripStatusLabel class is a control that can be embedded into a StatusStrip control and is used to display status information or progress to the user while the ScriptoForm is running.
 A ToolStripStatusLabel can display text, an icon, or both.

 When a new ScriptoForm is built using the New-SADScriptoFormProject function, a default ToolStripStatusLabel control (